U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Iran's energy prices are heavily subsidized, particularly gasoline prices.
 At the end of 2010, the government initiated the first phase of the subsidy reform, decreasing the subsidies on energy prices to discourage waste.
 Phase II of the subsidy reform was initiated in early 2014.
 According to FGE, gasoline prices have risen by 43% to 75%.
 As a result, gasoline consumption is expected to decline in the near term, at least in 2014.
 The subsidy reform also includes phasing out subsidies for natural gas.

-capacity (million bbl/d)
+capacity (thousand bbl/d)

 |Source: Facts Global Energy, 2013|